cpmarvin/lnetd-ctl/host-encap/README.md

 https://github.com/fzakaria/ebpf-mpls-encap-decap

-See pdf for more details.
+See https://github.com/cpmarvin/lnetd-ctl/blob/main/host-encap/ebpf_mpls_encap.pdf for more details.

 1000000 is the first available static label on JNP but you can use any label #define MPLS_STATIC_LABEL <X>.